cpfaff/rtematres/README.md

 ## [1] "plant organ - a functional and structural unit of a plant"
 ```

-* locate
+* Locate

-To locate a certain term in its hierarchy
+Helps you locate a certain term in the hierarchy provided by the vocabulary.